-This paper employed the previously identified attributes of highly effective engineers associated with their potential for creativity and problem solving to form the basis of a questionnaire.
-Using the questionnaire it attempted to identify the potential of using different Six Sigma/ Lean tools to break mindsets and secondly to relate the identified attributes of highly effective engineers to the Six Sigma/ Lean tools/ approach (Tables 4 - 6).
-It shows that TRIZ apparently has a more focused toolsets for creative and breakthrough thinking type problems; i.e., those that have been associated with highly The Fourth TRIZ Symposium in Japan 2008 Paper effective engineers previously.
-The results show that Lean Six Sigma has the closest tool set/ approach with that relevant for 'highly effective engineers', with Lean and then Six Sigma of less potential.
+- This paper employed the previously identified attributes of highly effective engineers associated with their potential for creativity and problem solving to form the basis of a questionnaire. - Using the questionnaire it attempted to identify the potential of using different 6Sigma/ Lean tools to break mindsets and secondly to relate the identified attributes of highly effective engineers to the 6Sigma/ Lean tools/ approach (Tables 4 - 6). - It shows that TRIZ has better toolsets for creative and breakthrough thinking type problems; these have been associated with highly effective engineers previously. - The results show that Lean Six Sigma has the closest tool set/ approach with that relevant for 'highly effective engineers', with Lean and then 6 Sigma of less use.
 Even with Lean Six Sigma, there is a place for a TRIZ gateway dependant on problem type.
-Also with all methods, some of the TRIZ tools are relevant to help with the general problem solving stage of their particular process.
-Finally, the TRIZ tools have been associated more closely with the higher order (double loop) learning, in the Learning literature, and so have the potential for greater breakthroughs.
+Also with all methods, some of the TRIZ tools are relevant to help with the general problem solving stage of the process.